 An effective brand positioning statement clearly shows what makes the brand different.
 Unfortunately, too many companies never take the time to create one strategically.
-It is one main reason they fail to execute their brand positioning strategy properly.
+It is one of the main reasons they fail to execute their brand positioning strategy properly.

 This guide will show you how to make a powerful brand positioning statement.
 You’ll learn proven ways to identify your target audience and analyze competitors.
 You’ll discover how to highlight your core value proposition.
 And you’ll get tips for condensing it into a strong brand positioning statement.